jjmountain/list-app-1/README.md

 Instead, the type of "proxy" was "object".
 Either remove "proxy" from package.json, or make it a string.
 ```
-It is because you are using the advanced proxy configuration in which our `proxy` is an object.
+It is because you are using the advanced proxy configuration, which your `proxy` is an object.

 Install the [http-proxy-middleware](https://github.com/facebook/create-react-app/issues/5103) package.(Read more: [Move advanced proxy configuration to src/setupProxy.js](https://github.com/facebook/create-react-app/issues/5103)).